-For the target domain $\mathbb{T}$, from the two components in \eqref{eq:source}, we only have access to the healthy data representing the domain specific variations ($x_{\mathbb{T}}^{FFT}$).
-Therefore, to generate unseen faults in the target domain $x_{fault,\mathbb{T}}^{c,FFT}$, we need to design a framework that enables the generation of the domain-independent characteristic of a fault class $x_{fault}^{c, FFT}$.
+\textbf{(Part A) The generative model $G_{\theta}$: } The final goal is to generate faults in a target domain that have not been observed before.
+However, from the two components of the faulty signal in the target domain as given in \eqref{eq:source}, we only have access to the healthy data representing the domain-specific variations ($x_{\mathbb{T}}^{FFT}$) in the target domain $\mathbb{T}$.
+Therefore, to generate unseen faults in the target domain $x_{fault,\mathbb{T}}^{c,FFT}$, we need to design a framework that enables the generation of the domain-independent characteristics of a fault class $x_{fault}^{c, FFT}$.
 We train the proposed architecture on the data from the source domain, where we do not only have access to the healthy data $x_{\mathbb{S}}^{FFT}$ but also to true fault data $x_{fault,\mathbb{S}}^{c, FFT}$.
+In the source domain $\mathbb{S}$, the scaling factor equals to $1$.
 Due to the variability in the healthy class, simply subtracting the individual healthy samples from faulty ones (the reverse operation) is not sufficient to retrieve a domain independent fault signature.
-Therefore, we employ a generative model.
+Therefore, we propose a generative model.
 The generative model is trained such that its output (blue signal in \figref{fig:Step1}) can be transformed in a real source fault by adding it to a healthy source sample (according to \eqref{eq:source}).
 Thus, the generated signal can be transformed to real domain faults with any of the samples from the healthy data distribution.
 In this study, we train one generative model to generate all severity levels of one fault type.